 Exercise may seem daunting but there are many ways of increasing activity that can be enjoyable.
 Remember that exercising can make you feel out of breath, increase your heart rate and make you feel sweaty - this is normal!
-Try starting by taking a brisk walk, doing some gardening or vigorous housework.
-You should aim to build up the amount of activity gradually, ideally aiming for 20-30 minutes a day or at least three to four times a week.
+Maybe try starting by taking a brisk walk, doing some gardening or vigorous housework.
+You should aim to build up the amount of activity gradually, ideally aiming for 20-30 minutes a day on at least three to four days per week.

-Please speak to your GP or kidney team members if you are interested in starting an exercise programme.

-Exercise groups for people with kidney disease take place regularly York Hospital - if you would like more information on these please contact the renal physiotherapist on (01904) 725383.
-Or you can find out more and get practical advice on exercise from the Department of Health website: www.dh.gov.uk.
+Please speak to your GP or kidney team members if you are interested in starting an activity or exercise programme.
+Exercise groups for people with kidney disease take place regularly at York Hospital - if you would like more information on these please contact the kidney physiotherapist on 07866 206206 during office hours.
+You can leave a message on this phone if needed.
+Or you can find out more and get practical advice on exercising with kidney disease from the UK Kidney Research website or Kidney Care UK website.